FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 ## Propagation

-Any BGP speaker should propagate the optional transitive FC path attribute encapsulated in the FC-BGP UPDATE message, even though they don't support the FC-BGP feature.
+Any BGP speaker should propagate the optional transitive FC path attribute encapsulated in the FC-BGP UPDATE message, even though they do not support the FC-BGP feature.
 However, it is important to note that an FC-BGP speaker SHOULD NOT make any attestation regarding the validation state of the FC-BGP UPDATE message it receives.
 They MUST verify the FC path attribute themselves.

 <!-- The last part is for iBGP and eBGP. -->
 To incorporate or create a new FC segment for an FC-BGP UPDATE message using a specific algorithm suite, the FC-BGP speaker MUST possess an appropriate private key capable of generating signatures for that particular algorithm suite.
 Moreover, this private key MUST correspond to the public key found in a valid RPKI End Entity (EE) certificate.
 The AS number resource extension within this certificate should include the FC-BGP speaker's AS number as specified in {{RFC8209}}.
 It is worth noting that these new segments are only prepended to an FC-BGP UPDATE message when the FC-BGP speaker generates the UPDATE message for transmission to an external neighbor.
 In other words, this occurs when the AS number of the neighbor differs from the AS number of the FC-BGP speaker.